About New to Credit Credit Cards

 What is a new to credit credit card?

 New to credit credit cards are for people who either have a limited credit history or none at all.
 These credit cards are great for starting to build up your credit.
 Many, but not all, are secured credit cards where you have to make a security deposit with the issuing bank and the amount of your security deposit is generally what determines your line of credit.
 By using the credit card responsibly, such as paying your balance due on time, you could help improve your credit.

 What kind of credit card can I get?

 If you are starting to build your credit, there are both secured and unsecured credit cards that may be an option for you.
 With responsible credit management by you, you can start building up your credit history to move on to better offers.
 This is a solid starting point if you are a first time credit card owner and you find yourself looking to build your credit.

 What are the pros and cons?

 The upside to these credit cards is that you do not need a credit history in most cases to apply and get accepted, however approval is not guaranteed.
 Most secured credit card offers request a relatively low deposit to get started and some even offer rewards.
 The downside is that they can have relatively high interest rates, most have an annual fee you have to pay, and in some cases a processing fee as well.
-If one of your goals is to build or rebuild your credit be sure the issuer reports your transactions to the three major credit bureaus.
+If one of your goals is to build your credit be sure the issuer reports your transactions to the three major credit bureaus.
 It’s important to start building up your credit as it can affect the types of loan terms you can get, the insurance you will pay, and the type of apartment you can rent or car you can buy.
 In some cases it may even translate to the job you can get.
 These credit cards can be a stepping stone on your journey to building your credit, but remember, it is up to you to manage your credit responsibly.